 Definition of LIC

-If a player has a VPIP of 50 and a PFR of preflop, it is because he is more the style to call than to raise.
-He is quite passive.
-You know he's a recreational player who is not too aggressive.
+If a player has a VPIP of 50 and a PFR of 15, he is more likely to call than to raise.
+He's pretty passive.
+You know he's a recreational player who's not too aggressive.
 When he raises, he probably still has a good hand.
-On the other hand, if you see a player with a VPIP of 21 and a LOC of limp, you know he's a player who likes to take the initiative.
-The LIC always understands himself better when he is put in contact with the VPIP.
+On the other hand, if you see a player with a VPIP of 21 and a LIC of 19, you know that he is a player who likes to have the initiative.
+The LIC is always best understood in conjunction with the IPPV.